Functions allow you to store reusable logic.

 Present data in better readable format

 It's weird to say the average trip duration for February 18th, 2018 is 825.5 seconds.
 You should pronounce it in days.

 Let's design a function to present the average trip durations in a more typical format such as 38 minutes and 40 seconds.

-seconds_in_a_minute = 60 def convert_seconds_to_minutes_seconds_readable_format(total_seconds): """ Convert a seconds value into a clean readable format of X minutes and Y seconds Keyword argument: total_seconds -- seconds value (integer) """ minutes = total_seconds // seconds_in_a_minute seconds = total_seconds % seconds_in_a_minute readable_statement = str(minutes) + " minutes and " + str(seconds) + " seconds" return readable_statement
+seconds_in_a_minute = 60 def convert_seconds_to_minutes_seconds_readable_format(total_seconds): """ Convert a seconds value into a clean human readable format of X minutes and Y seconds :param total_seconds: seconds value :returns readable_statement: human readable string of minutes and seconds """ minutes = total_seconds // seconds_in_a_minute seconds = total_seconds % seconds_in_a_minute readable_statement = str(minutes) + " minutes and " + str(seconds) + " seconds" return readable_statement

 We pass a function call as an argument to a function too.

 '13.0 minutes and 48.5 seconds'

 Creating a new function gives you an opportunity to coordinate similar statements together, which makes your code easier to read and debug.
 Our seconds conversion definition utilizes similar concepts with seconds, minutes and math logic around time conversions.